-About 25% of all American adults volunteer.
-The annual number of volunteers in the United States is 63 million.
-The average yearly time invested per volunteer is 139 hours.
-The total number of hours US volunteers invest a year is about 8.7 billion, per the American philanthropy statistics.
+Americans don’t only donate money but also their time and effort.
+The annual number of volunteers in the United States is 77.9 million, and the average yearly time invested per volunteer is 74 hours.
+The total number of hours US volunteers invest a year is about 5.8 billion, per American philanthropy statistics.

 20. Americans living in Utah donate the largest percentage of their income.